 “I hope one thing the community will understand after this conference is that we can connect without knowing another language,” he said.
 “We can connect over our common understanding of the Gospel of Jesus Christ and its ability to draw together people of all backgrounds.”

-When the conference theme, “The Public Witness of the Hispanic/Latino Church,” was selected, Wesley in Washington, D.C., became a natural choice, he said.
+When the conference theme, “The Public Witness of the Hispanic/Latino Church in the United States,” was selected, Wesley in Washington, D.C., became a natural choice, he said.

 Cascante hopes this year’s conference results in an agenda of topics to pursue, not just for Hispanic/Latino organizations and churches but also for theological institutions, he said.
 In Cascante’s view, the role of theology and theological education needs to become more central in the witness of the church in the world.